opulencephp/Opulence/application/rdev/models/orm/README.md

 4. Querying for the same object will always give you the same, single instance of that object

 ## Repositories
 *Repositories* act as collections of entities.
 They include methods for adding, deleting, and retrieving entities.
-The actual retrieval from storage is done through *DataMappers* contained in the repository.
+The actual retrieval from storage is done through *data mappers* contained in the repository.
 Note that there are no methods like `update()` or `save()`.
-These actions take place in the *DataMapper* and are scheduled by the *unit of work* contained by the repository.
+These actions take place in the *data mapper* and are scheduled by the *unit of work* contained by the repository.
 [Read here](#datamappers) for more information on DataMappers or [here](#unit-of-work) for more information on units of work.

 ## DataMappers
-*DataMappers* act as the go-between for repositories and storage.
+*Data mappers* act as the go-between for repositories and storage.
 By abstracting this interaction away from repositories, you can swap your method of storage without affecting the repositories' interfaces.
 There are currently 3 types of DataMappers, but you can certainly add your own by implementing `RDev\Models\ORM\DataMappers\IDataMapper`:

-1. *SQLDataMapper*
+1. `SQLDataMapper`
   * Uses an SQL database as its method of storage
   * Allows you to write your own SQL queries to read and write to the database
-2. *RedisDataMapper*
+2. `RedisDataMapper`
   * Uses Redis as its method of storage
   * Allows you to write your own methods to read and write data to Redis
-3. *CachedSQLDataMapper*
+3. `CachedSQLDataMapper`
-  * Uses an *SQLDataMapper* as its primary storage and an *ICacheDataMapper* to read and write from cache
+  * Uses an *SQLDataMapper* as its primary storage and an `ICacheDataMapper` to read and write from cache
   * Drastically reduces the number of SQL queries and improves performance through heavy caching

 ## Unit of Work